llltttwww/cs336-25spring-assignment1-basics/README.md

-# CS336 Spring 2025 Assignment 1: Basics
+# CS336 Spring 2025 Assignment 1: Basics (All tests passed)
+Because of an oversight, all the implementations are not in `./cs336_basics`.
+Instead, they are in `./tests/implementations`.
+Still, run `uv run pytest` to test all implementations.
+However, due to relevant import in my implementation, please run code like `uv run -m tests.implementations.train` to avoid errors.

+# Original README content
 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)